Even tighter labor market, more growth for Charleston in 2020, forecast predicts

 "Keep sending us your business skill needs," Shao said.

-Another continued challenge, the forecast notes, is ensuring that Charleston-area residents have housing options they can afford.
+Another continued challenge, according to the chamber forecast, is ensuring that Charleston-area residents have housing options they can afford.

-The average sale price of a home in the Charleston region rose again last year to nearly $366,000.
-Demand is expected to increase home prices again in 2020, bringing the average cost to about $370,000, according to the forecast.
+The average sale price of a home in the region rose again last year to nearly $366,000.
+Demand is expected to increase home prices again in 2020, bringing the average cost to about $370,000, according to projections.

 Renegar pointed to a trend that's appeared in the last few years: From 2016 to 2018, median household incomes in the region climbed by 14 percent, while median home prices went up by 11 percent.